-Activities which increase joint reaction force are ambulation on incline, squatting, prolonged sitting, and going up and down stairs.
+Activities which increase joint reaction force are ambulation on an incline, squatting, prolonged sitting, and going up and down stairs.

-Often, the knee may be normal and most comparable to other side as it is difficult to appreciate patella alta clinically especially in mild cases.
+Often, the knee may be normal and most comparable to the other side as it is difficult to appreciate patella alta clinically especially in mild cases.

 An effusion though may indicate a chronic pathology.

 For clinical examination of patellar height, the patient sits on the edge of the examination table with the feet on the ground, knees bent at 90 degrees, and the thighs horizontally positioned.